Heartbreak

 A good friend happened to send me a message on Facebook chat while I sat frozen with panic, and I wrote back about what was going on.
 Within moments my friend had sent me several links to websites developed to protect women from revenge porn.

 My first thought was, "What is revenge porn?
 This is a thing?"
 My second thought was, "Revenge porn is a thing!
-There is something being done and steps I can take to protect myself!”
+Something is being done, and steps I can take to protect myself!”

 They further describe two additional categories of nonconsensual pornography: